 In February 1947, Lord Mountbatten was appointed viceroy with specific instructions to arrange for a transfer of power by June 1948.
 Mountbatten assessed the situation and became convinced that Congress was willing to accept partition as the price for independence, that Jinnah would accept a smaller Pakistan than the one he demanded (that is, all of Punjab and Bengal), and that Sikhs would learn to accept a division of Punjab.

 Mountbatten was convinced by the rising temperature of communal emotions that the June 1948 date for partition was too distant and persuaded most Indian leaders that immediate acceptance of his plan was imperative.

 On June 3, 1947, British prime minister Clement Attlee introduced a bill in the House of Commons calling for the independence and partition of India.
 On July 14, the House of Commons passed the India Independence Act, by which two independent dominions were created on the subcontinent; the princely states were left to accede to either.
 The partition plan stated that contiguous Muslim-majority districts in Punjab and Bengal would go to Pakistan, provided that the legislatures of the two provinces agreed that the provinces should be partitioned-they did.
-Sindh's legislature and Balochistan's jirga

-(council of tribal leaders) agreed to join Pakistan.
+Sindh's legislature and Balochistan's jirga (council of tribal leaders) agreed to join Pakistan.
 A plebiscite was held in the Sylhet District of Assam, and, as a result, part of the district was transferred to Pakistan.
 A plebiscite was also held in the North-West Frontier Province.
 Despite a boycott by Congress, the province was deemed to have chosen Pakistan.
 The princely states, however, presented a more difficult problem.
 All but three of the more than 500 states quickly acceded to Pakistan or India under guidelines established with the aid of Mountbatten.
 The states made their decisions after giving consideration to the geographic location of their respective areas and to their religious majority.
+Hyderabad, the most populated of the princely states, was ruled by a Muslim but had a Hindu majority and was surrounded by territory that would go to India, and Junagadh (a small state with a Muslim prince but a Hindu majority)

-Two states hesitated but were quickly absorbed into India: Hyderabad, the most populated of the princely states, whose Muslim ruler desired independence; and Junagadh, a small state with a Muslim prince that tried to accede to Pakistan despite its majority Hindu population.
-The accession of the third state, Jammu and Kashmir, also could not be resolved peacefully, and its indeterminate status has poisoned relations between India and Pakistan ever since (see Survival in a Harsh Environment, ch.
+presented a problem.
+Both hesitated but were quickly absorbed into India.
+The accession of the third state, Jammu and Kashmir, could not be resolved peacefully, and its indeterminate status has poisoned relations between India and Pakistan ever since (see Survival in a Harsh Environment, ch.
 5).

 Throughout the summer of 1947, as communal violence mounted, preparations for partition proceeded in Delhi.
 Assets were divided, boundary commissions were set up to demarcate frontiers, and British troops were evacuated.
 The military was restructured into two forces.
 Law and order broke down in different parts of the country.
 Civil servants were given the choice of joining either country; British officers could retire with compensation if not invited to stay on.
 Jinnah and Nehru tried unsuccessfully to quell the passions of communal fury that neither fully understood.
 On August 14, 1947, Pakistan and India achieved independence.

-Jinnah became the first governor general of the Dominion of Pakistan.
+Jinnah the first governor general of the Dominion of Pakistan.